megzehn/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 ## Dates and years

-Spell out dates in body copy, using the full construction: March 31, 1989.
+Spell out dates in body copy, using the full construction.
 In general, spell out days of the week and months also in body copy.

+**Examples:**

+March 31, 1989
+Sunday, January 1, 2023

 **Exceptions:**